GMOD/jbrowse-components/website/docs/devguides/developer_guide.md

 ---
 id: developer_guide
-title: Developer guide
+title: Comprehensive developer guide
 toplevel: true
 ---

-import Figure from './figure'
+import Figure from '../figure'

 In this guide, will introduce the JBrowse 2 ecosystem from the developer's point of view.
 We'll examine the core concepts of how code is packaged and